fede-moya/dotfiles/README.md

 ### File browsing

 As a complement for file browsing I like using the old `tree` command.
-Which in mac you can easily install entering:
+Since modern Mac operative systems don't have this tool installed by default, we have to install it manually, what can be achieved easily making use of brew.

 ```
 brew install tree